sumitsantape30/Web-Development/A1. JavaScript/A5. Module5_Promises/A1. raw/A2. facts/A1. Promises/README.md

 2. Then provider.js to prove 2nd point.
 3. then A4. promises.js to prove 4th point, isme ab then and catch dalenge
 4. then open A6 methods.js for understanding chaining
+5. Points 6 to 9 are prooved in promises.js (Read carefully)